Citi® Double Cash Card review

 Balance transfer limits.

-Complete all balance transfers within four months of card membership to use the intro APR period.
-For each balance transfer, you’ll pay a fee of either $5 or 3% of the transaction, whichever is greater.
+Complete all balance transfers within 4 months of card membership to use the intro APR period.
+Otherwise, the standard APR of 13.99% to 23.99% variable will apply.

 High late payment fees.

-You won’t pay any fees for your first late payment.
-But starting from the second, you’ll pay up to $35.
+You’ll pay up to $40 for each late payment.
 If you make one late or returned payment, Citi may impose a penalty APR of up to 29.99% variable, which may last indefinitely.

 Citi® Double Cash Card foreign transaction fees.